Friday, October 30, 2015

 Minnie Mouse

-There was a short video presentation showing the various items at the hospital that had been purchased in the past year by the fundraising efforts of the women.
+There was a short video presentation showing the items at the hospital purchased in the past year through the women's fundraising efforts.

-If any of your island friends ask if you would like to go to the Navy Wives’ Breakfast – say Si!
-You will have a fun time, and be contributing back to the island.
+If any of your island friends ask if you would like to go to the Navy Wives’ Breakfast, say Si!
+You will have a fun time and contribute to the island.

-As for the rest of the witches’ brew of traditions, the city is hosting a number of events to draw visitors into the local celebrations.
+As for the rest of the witches’ brew of traditions, the city is hosting several events to draw visitors into the local celebrations.

-The altars are traditionally decorated with candles, candy skulls, bright yellow Marigold petals, favourite foods and photographs of the deceased loved ones.
-The Municipality of Isla Mujeres has until recently been very low-key on this important celebration, preferring to let the families privately honor their deceased loved ones.
+The altars are traditionally decorated with candles, candy skulls, bright yellow Marigold petals, favourite foods and photographs of the deceased's loved ones.
+The Municipality of Isla Mujeres has, until recently, been very low-key on this important celebration, preferring to let the families privately honour their deceased loved ones.

 San Miguel de Allende

-I have mixed feeling about making it a public event.
-In San Miguel de Allende, closer to Mexico City, the amazing altars, offerings and decorations are a huge tourist draw.
+I have mixed feelings about making it a public event.
+In San Miguel de Allende, closer to Mexico City, the amazing altars, offerings, and decorations are a huge tourist draw.
 We were there, accidentally, in 2008; the sight is breathtakingly beautiful.

 Cheers from paradise!